mandelsoft/kubelink/README.md

   cidr: <service cidr of remote cluster>
   clusterAddress: <cidr notation of IP and netmask of the connected cluster in the cluster mesh network>
   endpoint: <the FQDN of the mesh endpoint of this cluster>
+  publicKey: <public key, for wireguard, only>
 ```

-That's it, no certificate, no key, nothing else required in best case when
+That's it.
+For the TLS bases user space solution no certificate, key, nothing
-using the DNS and server certificate provisioning controllers proposed above.
+else required in best case when using the DNS and server certificate provisioning
+controllers proposed above.

+For the wireguard solution only the public key of the foreign sites are required
+(and the local private key, which is maintained in secret)

 ## Constraints